Best of the Letters From 2019

 Comment: This person has received a personal reply and was put in touch with others.

 Wife Chooses Restored Church of God over Husband:

 October 3, 2019

 My wife of 28 years told me 6 months ago that she was going to another church.
 We have for most of our marriage attended a non denomination church.
 Just a Bible believing and Bible taught church.
-We believe in the Trinity and hell.
+We believe in the Trinity [Godhead] and hell.
 I didn’t think too much of it and just assumed she was unhappy with our church.
 I had no idea what was coming 6 months later.
 Everything I have read on this website is starting to happen.
-She will not listen to grace as found in the New Covenant.
+She will not listen to grace as found in the New Testament.
 She insists on going back to the old Covenant with all its demands and is planning on attending the Feast this month.
 Our bank account has taken a hit and this “common tithe” hasn’t even started.
 I miss worshiping with my wife and she has already told not to make her choose between God and me.
 She will be choosing RCG, not God.
 I stay sick at my stomach with worry and now her mom is supposed to come here and stay who believes the same way as my wife.
 I know God hates divorce but the thought of this false doctrine being in my home is more than I can bear. –Desperate

 Comment: This man has received a personal reply.